-Will Solar Batteries Continue Working During Prolonged Outages?
+Will Solar Batteries Continue Working During Long Outages?

 Will solar batteries continue working during prolonged outages?
-The short answer; it depends.
-The capacity of the solar battery and the amount and rate of electricity drawn determines its duration.
-Even so, investing in a solar battery means less reliance on the grid, which will shut off during an outage.
+The short answer: it depends.
+The capacity of the solar battery and a homeowner’s electricity needs determine a battery’s staying power.
+In any case, investing in a solar battery means less reliance on the grid.

 Why Solar Homes Need Battery Backup